-PFAS – or per- and polyfluoroalkyl substances – are manmade chemicals found in a wide range of products used by consumers and industry, and most people have been exposed to it at very low levels.
-For example, PFAS have been used in coatings for textiles, paper products, and cookware.
-PFAS have also been used to formulate some firefighting foams and have a range of applications in the aerospace and aviation industries, such as at military installations across the nation.
-For detailed information about PFAS, go to the U.S. EPA’s website on PFAS, https://www.epa.gov/pfas, and Agency for Toxic Substances and Disease Registry, https://www.atsdr.cdc.gov/pfas/index.html.
+PFAS – or per- and polyfluoroalkyl substances – are manmade chemicals found in a wide range of everyday products.
+These products are used by consumers and industry.
+For example, PFAS have been used in coatings for textiles, paper products and cookware, so most people have been exposed to these chemicals at very low levels.
+They have also been used to make some firefighting foams, in the aerospace and aviation industries and at military bases across the nation.
+For detailed information about PFAS, go to the U.S. EPA’s website on PFAS, https://www.epa.gov/pfas.
+Information is also at the Agency for Toxic Substances and Disease Registry.
+Its website is https://www.atsdr.cdc.gov/pfas/index.html.

 Is my water safe?

-While the health effects of PFAS are still in the early stages of study, there is evidence that exposure to PFAS can lead to adverse health outcomes in humans.
-Nonetheless, the substance has been used in many common products for years, and most people have probably already been exposed to it at very low levels.
-For detailed health information about PFAS, go to the U.S. EPA’s website on PFAS, https://www.epa.gov/pfas, and Agency for Toxic Substances and Disease Registry, https://www.atsdr.cdc.gov/pfas/index.html.
+The health effects of PFAS exposure at low levels in people are uncertain.
+The early stages of animal studies suggest that exposure to high doses of PFAS may lead to adverse health effects in people.
+Even so, the substances have been used for year in many common products, such as fast-food wrappers, stain-resistant carpets and rugs, non-stick cookware, water-resistant clothing, cosmetics and dozens of other items.
+So, most people have probably already been exposed to it.
+For detailed information about PFAS, go to the U.S. EPA’s website on PFAS, https://www.epa.gov/pfas.
+Information is also at the Agency for Toxic Substances and Disease Registry.
+Its website is https://www.atsdr.cdc.gov/pfas/index.html.

 Is Dayton going to be another Flint, Michigan?